 BP's location within the standard protocol stack is as shown in Figure 1.
 BP uses underlying "native" transport and/or network protocols for communications within a given constituent network.

-The interface between the bundle protocol and a specific underlying protocol is termed a "convergence layer adapter".
+The layer at which those underlying protocols are located is here termed the "convergence layer" and the interface between the bundle protocol and a specific underlying protocol is termed a "convergence layer adapter".